Results of the 1907 New South Wales state election: St Leonards

 This was the third and final contest for St Leonards between Edward Clark and Thomas Creswell.
 Clark, as the selected Liberal Reform candidate defeated Cresswell at the 1901 election.
 Creswell then defeated Clark to be selected as the Liberal Reform candidate in 1904, before comfortably beating him at the election.
-Cresswell however lost Liberal preselection for the seat in 1907 to John Carter, wth Clark defeating both Cresswell and Carter to regain the seat.
+Cresswell however lost Liberal preselection for the seat in 1907 to John Carter, with Clark defeating both Cresswell and Carter to regain the seat.